fbrate/Reddit_clone/readme.md

 ForumService.
 It seperates User classes from both other services with ForumUser(for the
 	forumService’s user) and User for the authenticaiton one.
 The User is only used when authenticaiton is required.
-	*

-	*

 **Dependencies**

 * Need to fetch authentication data from UserService
 * Needs to fetch post,channel, forumUser data from ForumService

 **Functionality:**

 *  Create Account.
 *  Login, Logout.
 *  Session Management.
 *  Microservices communication using REST APIs.
-	*  3 microservices in the project.
 * Main Page showing all posts(login not necesarry).
 *  User can see two pages:
   *  All posts: Posts from all users appear here.
   *  Channel posts: Posts from subscribed channels appear here.
 *  A channel is like a forum topic(example: bitcoin, arts).
 Each posts should belong to a channel.
 *  User can search for a post or a channel.
 * User can Create a post with either free text or image.
-	* The post should be posted in a channel.
+* The posts are posted in channels.
-	* User can subscribe to a channel and will only see the popsts from that channel.
+* User can subscribe to a channel and can then see only subscribed posts in a section.
 * The user can like a post by other users.
 * User can follow other users and thus see their posts on their page.
 * User can see their friend list(The users they follow)
-	* User porfile page where user can change password, delete account etc.
+* User profile page where user can change password, delete account etc.
 *  Admin functionality:
   * Admin can look at all users in the system.
   * Admin can delete a user or update their password.
 * Initial data dump: 10 posts, 5 channels and 4 different users.
 Login credentials for testing in src/main/java/no/oslomet/authenticationfrontendmicroservice/controller/MainController.java